dirkroorda/app-uruk/api.md

 All display functions (`plain()`, `pretty()`, `table()`, `show()` etc accept additional options:

-## lineart
+## graphics

-`lineart` indicates whether to display a lineart image in addition (only relevant for signs and quads)
+`graphics` indicates whether to display a piece of graphics with the node (only relevant for signs and quads)

 ## lineNumbers